-Magnetic Separation is a key stage of any screening, crushing and sorting plant and MK Vega-Po LLC (“Radex”) of St Petersburg in Russia purchased six (6) Electro Overband Magnets from Master Magnets, based in Redditch in the UK, for their coastal coal processing complex in Nakhodka on the Trudny Peninsula, approximately 85km (53 miles) east of Vladivostok in Russia.
+Magnetic Separation is a key stage of any screening, crushing and sorting plant and MK Vega-Po LLC (“Radex”), of St Petersburg in Russia, purchased six (6) Electro Overband Magnets from Master Magnets for their coastal coal processing complex in Nakhodka on the Trudny Peninsula, approximately 85km (53 miles) east of Vladivostok in Russia.

 Radex started work on the Nakhodka project in early 2013 and their task was focused on integrating new equipment into an existing coal processing plant specifically for the screening, crushing and removal of magnetic tramp metal prior to feeding the loading vessels.
 The end specification of the coal dictated that all the output product needed to be below 50mm with a maximum ferromagnetic content of 0.5 kg per 10,000 tonnes (0.000005%), which also could be no more than 50mm in size in any one dimension.
 Magnetic Separation, to remove the tramp metal and protect the screens, crushers and conveyors and guarantee the high output specification of the coal, formed two (2) important stages within each of the three (3) process lines.